Website - Division of Worker's Compensation

 "(b) Patients with radicular pain may require longer periods of treatment.

-Dr. Lynn, seconded by Dr. Vasudevan.
-The motion carried unanimously.
+- Adjournment: There was no new business.
+There was a motion to adjourn by Dr. Lynn, seconded by Dr. Vasudevan.
+The motion was unanimously approved.
 The meeting was adjourned at approximately 12:30 p.m.